What is a Good Blog Structure? (With On-page SEO)

 Title

-• Is the title Catchy enough to pique interest in the readers?
+• Is the title Catchy enough to pique the interest of the readers?

-• Is the title descriptive of the content in the blog post?
+• Is the title descriptive of the content of the blog post?

 • Does it include the primary keyword?

-Title is what the person sees on the webpage.
-Title is really important to optimize it as this serves as one of the points where a reader may decide to read further based on relevancy.
+The title is what the person sees on the webpage.
+Optimizing the title is important as this is one of the points where a reader may decide to read further based on relevancy.

-When we are talking about the title, we are talking about the H1 html tag and not the title tag.
-H1 tags appear on the webpages.
-Title tags when defined separately, appear on the search engines and not the webpage.
+When we talk about the title, we are talking about the H1 HTML tag, not the title tag.
+H1 tags appear on webpages, while title tags, when defined separately, appear on search engines and not the webpage.

-Ideally, the title tag and H1 tag is matched by the content management systems such as WordPress/Adobe.
+Ideally, the title tag and H1 tag are matched by the content management systems such as WordPress/Adobe.

 For the sake of simplicity, we are going to talk about the H1 Tag here (=what you see as the title of the page)